 Sugar products (sweets, soft drinks, all packaged products and juices including reconstituted fruit juices).
 As a rule of thumb, if it comes pre-packaged in a can, bag or box, don’t eat it!

-Eliminate HOMOGENISED AND PASTEURISED DAIRY PRODUCTS
+Eliminate HOMOGENISED AND PASTEURISED DAIRY PRODUCTS.

 With the exceptions of organic butter and maybe heavy cream.
-Some cultures have successfully adapted well to dairy and its products, but this represents only 30% of the population, and more often than not, they have access to raw diary from organically grown grass-fed cows (not genetically modified cows selected for increased milk production, nor grain-fed cows).
+Some cultures have successfully adapted well to dairy and its products, but this represents only 30% of the population, and more often than not, they have access to raw dairy from organically grown grass-fed cows (not genetically modified cows selected for increased milk production, nor grain-fed cows).
 For those of us that may not get such high quality raw diary, then be aware that homogenisation and pasteurisation kills the good cultures and enzymes in milk that many of us need when consuming diary.